Deltares/pyflwdir/CONTRIBUTING.rst

 ^^^^^^^^^^^^^^^^^^

 1. First create a new release on github under https://github.com/Deltares/pyflwdir/releases.
 We use semantic versioning and describe the release based on the CHANGELOG.
 2. Make sure to update and clean your local git folder.
-This remmoves all files which are not tracked by git.
+This removes all files which are not tracked by git.

 .. code-block:: console